Uganda imposes WhatsApp 'gossip' tax

 In Kenya, a new cybercrime law came into force on 30 May.

-Journalists and bloggers managed to win a court order blocking the Kenyan law's ban on "false" information, which they argue is an attempt to muzzle independent media.
+Journalists and bloggers managed to win a court order to suspend some parts of the law including clauses on spreading "false" information, which they argue is an attempt to muzzle independent media.